 Quebec City, Quebec, Canada

 Canadian Hydrographic Association

-Muggah, James; Church, Ian; Beaudoin, Jonathan; and Clarke, J.E.
-Hughes, "Seamless Online Distribution of Amundsen Multibeam Data" (2010).
-Center for Coastal and Ocean Mapping.
+Muggah, James; Church, Ian; Beaudoin, Jonathan; and Hughes Clarke, John E., "Seamless Online Distribution of Amundsen Multibeam Data" (2010).
+Canadian Hydrographic Conference.
 783.